 The tests included in AncestryHealth are developed and validated by our independent CLIA-certified laboratory partners in accordance with recommendations from the Association for Molecular Pathology and the American College of Medical Genetics.3

-Variant coverage refers to the proportion of genetic variants with established association with certain conditions that a test would detect.
-Variant coverage differs based on testing technology used and is also variable—by disease or condition, and by ethnicity within each condition.
+Variant coverage refers to the proportion of genetic variants with established disease associations that a test would detect.
+Variant coverage differs based on testing technology used and is also variable—by disease or condition, and by ethnicity within each disease or condition.

-Variant coverage is clearly outlined in each report as well as in the laboratory report.
+Information about variant coverage is clearly outlined in each health report as well as in the laboratory report.
 In addition, this information is published here.

-The tests included in AncestryHealth may be considered as an opportunity to identify a genetic risk for certain health conditions.
+This test may be considered as an opportunity to identify a genetic risk for a health condition.
 However, this test should not be considered to identify all genetic variants associated with a condition and/or rule out any condition.
-This is an even more important consideration for conditions that are caused by a large number of variants as genotyping technology assays only a subset of these variants.
+This is an even more important consideration when using genotyping technology for diseases that are caused by a large number of variants as genotyping technology assays only a subset of these variants.
 The test results are not diagnostic and do not determine overall chances of developing a disease or health condition.

 Ancestry is committed to an ongoing effort to ensure that our customers understand the key concepts of each AncestryHealth report.